Kingdom Hearts III: Critical response

-Kingdom Hearts III received an 83/100, indicating "generally favourable reviews", according to video game review aggregator Metacritic.
+Kingdom Hearts III received an 83/100, indicating "generally favourable reviews", according to video game review aggregator website Metacritic.
 Game Informer called Kingdom Hearts III "the series at its strongest", a game that "provide[d] satisfying answers to the biggest question marks" of the series, praising the combat and gameplay, but panning the sidequests, Gummi Ship mode and general "repetitiveness" of the final worlds.
 Writing for IGN, Jonathon Dornbush praised the technical advancements for the game and combat.
 GamesRadar was generally positive, but also panned the Gummi Ship game mode for its "blandness".
 VideoGamer panned it in general, finding it too simplistic and repetitive.